Did you know?

 Diet

 Cape Penguins forage the open sea and often eat squid and krill, depending on their availability.
-In exceptional instances, these carnivores can eat other small fish, such as anchovies, sardines, red-eye round herrings, shrimps, pilchards, and more.
+In exceptional cases, these carnivores can eat other small fish, such as anchovies, sardines, horse mackerel, red-eye round herrings, shrimps, pilchards, and more.

 Reproduction